 Divorce for those with High Net Worth or Complex Issues

-Consulting with a divorce attorney before you have made any decisions can save you time and money in the long run.
-Timing can be crucial in a divorce and the failure to seek the advice of counsel early in the process could drastically affect the outcome of your case.
+Deciding if you want to get divorced can make you uneasy and the process may feel impossible if there are complex issues or a large estate to dissolve.
+In any event, it is advisable to consult with an attorney to understand your rights and options.
+Consulting with a divorce attorney before you have made any major decisions can save you time and money in the long run.
+Timing is crucial in a divorce case and the failure to seek the advice of counsel early in the process could drastically affect the outcome of your case.

 Jones & LoBello will advise you in advance as to the potential pitfalls and perils that you face, and will utilize our years of experience in the field of Family Law to protect both your assets and interest.

-If you decide to file for divorce, you must file the complaint for divorce with the district court.
+If you decide to file for divorce, you must file the Complaint for Divorce with the district court.
 There are two ways to petition for a divorce, and both require a court filing.

-If you and your spouse can agree on everything in your divorce, you can file for a divorce together by filing a joint petition for divorce.
+If you and your spouse agree on everything in your divorce, you can file for a divorce together by filing a joint petition for divorce.
 Joint petitions don't typically need to appear before a judge, are far less costly, and are approved rather quickly.

 Related article: 9 Noteworthy Divorce Laws in Nevada

-Alimony, more so than any other area of family law, is an area that requires the vast experience of an attorney to give you appropriate, realistic and reasonable advice particular to your individual case.
+If you have questions regarding whether or not alimony would be awarded in and the potential amount anticipated in your case, our attorneys can advise you based on their experience with similar cases.
+Alimony, more so than any other area of family law, is an area that requires the experience of an attorney to give you appropriate, realistic and reasonable advice unique to your individual case.

 Related article: Modification of Alimony in Nevada: Law and Reality